Fangcheng (mathematics): On the meaning of fangcheng

 Since the end of the 19th century, in Chinese mathematical literature the term fangcheng has been used to denote an "equation."
-However, as already been noted, the traditional meaning of the term is very different from "equation."
+However, as already noted, the traditional meaning of the term is very different from "equation."

 Contents of the chapter titled Fangcheng

 The eighth chapter titled Fangcheng of the Nine Chapters book contains 18 problems.
 (There are a total of 288 problems in the whole book.)
 Each of these 18 problems reduces to a problem of solving a system of simultaneous linear equations.
 Except for one problem, namely Problem 13, all the problems are determinate in the sense that the number of unknowns is same as the number of equations.
 There are problems involving 2, 3, 4 and 5 unknowns.
 The table below shows how many unknowns are there in the various problems: